rayinla/rayinla.github.io/_posts/2020-3-30-learn-code-like-chef-not-diner.md

 ---
 layout: post
-title: Learn Code Like a Chef.
-Not a Diner
+title: Learn Code Like a Chef, Not a Diner
 tag: blog
 ---

-Learn Code Like a Chef.
-Not a Diner
+Learn Code Like a Chef, not a Diner
 ===========

 Seven years ago, I wanted to build my own website, just like the one you're reading this article on.
 So, I did some research and found out that HTML/CSS3, JavaScript, and PHP were the languages I needed to learn to make my dream a reality.
 So I got books that taught those languages, tackling them like college textbooks, highlighting and trying to grok everything that the authors wrote.
 By the end, I believed I'd become a bona fide programmer.